 The History Trails

 Hyderabad has always taken care of historical monuments that’s why almost all of them are in good condition.
 A city that takes care of monuments that live the history learns from history and leaves the world behind.
-Hyderabad has many monuments and tourist attractions in the city and in the city outskirts.
+Hyderabad, the City of Pearls has many monuments and tourist attractions in the city and the city outskirts.
 The first one is Charminar, the heart of the city established as a mosque long back in 1591 as the city center.
 It is one of the well-known city structures across the globe.

 A Foodie City

-One should visit Hyderabad once in order to explore South Indian history as well to grab business opportunities in Hyderabad to expand business in South India.
+One should visit Hyderabad, the City of Pearls once to explore South Indian history as well as to grab business opportunities in Hyderabad to expand business in South India.

 More From The Enterprise World